UCL-ARC/hpc-spack/README.md

 This is specified in [initial_site_mirrors.yaml](spacksites/settings/initial_site_mirrors.yaml) and gets copied into `$site_name/spack/etc/spack/mirrors.yaml` in any sites you create.

-To push a package to the buildcache:
+To push a package to the buildcache as ccspapp:

 ```
 # take my site-installed gcc@12.2.0 and all its dependencies, and put it into a buildcache at this location
 spack buildcache push --allow-root /shared/ucl/apps/spack/0.20/buildcache gcc@12.2.0
 ```
 ### Updating to a new Spack version

 When there is a major version release, we need to: